wordofwarning/wordofwarning.org/current/2013-turn/sat/index.md

 **SoundMoves Mixed Movement Jam**
 SoundMoves Mixed Movement Jam is an eclectic mix of dancers/movers and musicians joining together to improvise, celebrate and share their skills.
 The fusion of genres makes for a truly unique audience experience that will challenge your perceptions of dance/music improvisation!

+A gallery of images from both nights is [here](/galleries/2013-turn/index.html).